Piotr1215/cloudrumble/docs/examples/k8s-deployments.md

 - **Scalability**: enable up and down-scaling of pods
 - **Configuration**: enables changing of pods state and configuration on the flight
-- **Deployment**: enables zero-downtime updates of pods to new versions: rollouts
+- **Deployment**: enables zero-downtime updates of pods to new versions
-- **Delivery Control**: enables zero-downtime reversing of updates made to pods: rollbacks
+- **Delivery Control**: enables high degree of control over delivery process by using rollouts and rollbacks

 ## How to implement it?